scala/docs.scala-lang/2018-11-26-sip-minutes.md

 - Outline an action plan within a set time-frame;
 - Other: Unanimously voted for Guillaume Martres to join the Committee.

-*Better understanding* was enabled by in depth presentations and Q&As with the EPFL Dotty team; *the Approach* was agreed upon the first day which resulted in creating “FAQs about Scala 3” (see below) and *the Action Plan* was outlined and is still under construction; several issues were opened and a project plan "Meta-programming in Scala 3" has been developed (please see the list at the end of this document).
+*Better understanding* was enabled by in depth presentations and Q&As with the EPFL Dotty team; *the Approach* was agreed upon the first day which resulted in creating “FAQs about Scala 3” (see below) and *the Action Plan* was outlined and is still under construction; several issues were opened (please see the list at the end of this document) and a project plan ["Meta-programming in Scala 3"](https://github.com/lampepfl/dotty/issues/5489) has been developed.

 As the most important points and summary is reflected in “FAQs about Scala 3”, it will stand as an official “minutes” for this unique SIP meeting.